isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

   discrete GPU to the instance and install the graphics driver to enable the web visualizer.
 - Web visualizer servers are not supported on the ARM platform.
+- Google Colab and Kaggle notebook are not supported.
+You'll need to run you own Jupyter or JupyterLab server.

 2. Standalone mode
 ------------------